Admission to the bar in the United States: Formal admission

 Once all prerequisites have been satisfied, an attorney must formally apply for admission.
 The mechanics of this final stage vary widely.
 For example, in California, the admittee simply takes an oath before any state judge or notary public, who then co-signs the admission form.
 Upon receiving the signed form, the State Bar of California adds the new admittee to a list of applicants recommended for admission to the bar which is automatically ratified by the Supreme Court of California at its next regular weekly conference; then everyone on the list is added to the official roll of attorneys.
 The State Bar also holds large-scale formal admission ceremonies in conjunction with the U.S. Court of Appeals for the Ninth Circuit and the federal district courts, usually in the same convention centers where new admittees took the bar examination, but these are optional.
-In other jurisdictions, such as the District of Columbia, new admittees must attend a special session of court in person to take the oath of admission in open court; they cannot take the oath before any available judge or notary public.
+In other jurisdictions, such as the District of Columbia, new admittees were historically required to attend a special session of court to take the oath in person, though recent rule changes now permit admission in absentia.